Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

 * Revert release CI action that was over eager to make releases.

+Contribution Guide

+* Add instructions to update pending release when making a contribution.

 Miscellaneous

 * Removed CODE_OF_CONDUCT file.
 This is not something that we can enforce